 8. DFW Triad Support Group

 A place of understanding and support, the DWF Triad Support Group is open to birth mothers, adoptive parents, and adoptees.
 Attendees are encouraged to share their experiences, express emotions felt throughout the journey, and find healing through these weekly discussions.

 Last, but not least, on our list of adoption support groups is Tapestry Birthmother Support Group.
 The group meets at the Irving Bible Church on the first Tuesday of each month.
 There, birth mothers can heal, find support, and feel understood.
 Experienced adoption counselors facilitate the meeting, helping women who have placed their baby for adoption feel understood and cared for.

 Find Support While Placing Your Baby for Adoption

 If you are thinking about placing your baby for adoption, Texas Adoption Center can support and guide you through the process.
 This is a friendly and safe place where you can learn about your options.
 Texas Adoption Center’s goal is to empower you as you face the next steps in your life, even if they seem scary.
-They are there to support you not only during the adoption process but also for years to come!
+We are here to support you not only during the adoption process but also for years to come!

 Whether you are pregnant or have already delivered, our adoption specialists are here to help!
 To learn more about how to start the adoption process or find more birth mother support groups, contact Texas Adoption Center today online or at (512) 893-7943.